AungThiha/KMPTemplate/README.md

 - Android - Please, manually compile from the source (for now)

 ## Set up the Project

+> If you prefer to try this project **without Firebase**, switch to the `remove-firebase` branch.

 1. Follow [the official guide](https://www.jetbrains.com/help/kotlin-multiplatform-dev/quickstart.html#set-up-the-environment) to set up the KMP development environment.
 2. Clone the repo.
-3. Setup Firebase for Android by following [the official guide](https://firebase.google.com/docs/android/setup).
-Place `google-services.json` in `composeApp` directory.
+3. (Only for `main` branch) Setup Firebase for Android by following [the official guide](https://firebase.google.com/docs/android/setup).
+Place `google-services.json` in the `composeApp` directory.
-4. Setup Firebase for iOS by following [the official guide](https://firebase.google.com/docs/ios/setup).
-The initialization code is already added.
-Just place `GoogleService-Info.plist` into `iosApp/iosApp/` directory.
+4. (Only for `main` branch) Setup Firebase for iOS by following [the official guide](https://firebase.google.com/docs/ios/setup).
+The initialization code is already added—just place `GoogleService-Info.plist` into the `iosApp/iosApp/` directory.
 5. Open the project in Android Studio.
 6. If you get a `NoToolchainAvailableException`, install JDK 24.
-If you don’t get this error, you can skip this step.
+If you don't get this error, you can skip this step.
 7. Swift packages should be automatically resolved by Android Studio.
 If not, please update your Android Studio.
-8. There’s a dropdown menu beside the Run button in Android Studio.
-That’s where you choose the target platform.
+8. There's a dropdown menu beside the Run button in Android Studio.
+That's where you choose the target platform.
 9. Enjoy!

 ## Testing